-Teachers have a statutory power to discipline pupils for misbehaving outside of school premises.
+Teachers have a statutory power to discipline pupils for misbehaving outside of school premises when representing school for example when out at an extra-curricular activity the same high standards apply.
 Headteachers have a specific statutory power to regulate pupils' behaviour in these circumstances 'to such an extent as is reasonable.'